csmith9918/Coin-Collector/README.md

 My first JavaScript game using Phaser.js

 This program uses Phaser which needs a server to run on.
-I use XAMPP for example, to create a local enviornment.
+I used XAMPP as my local enviornment.

+Project Through TeamTreehouse.com (Fullstack Developer course)